mjpost/bibsearch/bibsearch/manual.md

 ## CONFIG FILE

 By default, `bibsearch` will load $HOME/.bibsearch/config, but an alternative config file can be specified via the `-c` option.

-TODO
+The format of this file is "similar to what’s found in Microsoft Windows INI files" (or more specifically what is supported by python's configparser library, see https://docs.python.org/3/library/configparser.html).
+An example of the contents of such a config file could be